William9923/dotfiles-mac/README.md

 ## Application
 As I'm mainly working with Golang & Java, I usually use: (TODO: should make into a table...)
+1. Terminal-based:
 - alacritty : as my terminal emulator
 - tmux : to control pane and window in terminal
 - zsh : as my shell
 - Neovim : as my fully Text Editor
-- VSCode : as my debugging tools (i only open it to debug my apps lol...)
-- Intellij : as my IDE (when working with Java), along with the .ideavimrc
 - Lazygit + Delta: as my git client and git diff visualizer
 - Lazydocker : to help view my running docker application
 - redis-cli : as my redis client
+- htop : system profiller
+- vimwiki / Notes : personal note taking apps
+- Fig : for CLI Autocompletion

+2. Gui-based:
+- VSCode : as my debugging tools (i only open it to debug my apps lol...)
+- Intellij : as my IDE (when working with Java), along with the .ideavimrc
 - dbeaver : as my database client GUI apps
 - Postman : for my API Client GUI apps
 - Mockoon : for my Mock API apps
-- htop : system profiller
-- vimwiki / Notes : personal note taking apps
 - Firefox : browser
 - Zoom : online video meeting
-- Fig : for CLI Autocompletion

 ## How to setup...
 Here is the step by step to setup all my work laptop.
 This is not going to be a script that are run once, but a step by step and reference on how to install it.